 Changes in project scope should not always be considered as negative events.
 When an early version of a product is released to real users, valuable feedback about the business value of the released version may be provided by the users.

-The current version may not cover usability and accessibility levels or have gaps in important functionalities, or functionalities have been developed in a way different from the users' expectations.
-The current version of the product can be a source of new ideas and needs for users.
+The current version may not cover usability and accessibility levels or it might have gaps in important functionalities, which could have been developed in a way different from the users' expectations.
+The current version of the product can be a source of new ideas and needs for the users.

 Any requested changes to the scope of the project may be processed by following the steps below: